 Scientific inquiry and research

-The last half of the 20th century witnessed the most explosive growth in scientific discovery in all of human history.
-The UW School of Nursing has been at the forefront of the search for new knowledge, consistently ranking among the top nursing schools in the country in research awards.
+Over the last century we have witnessed the most explosive growth in scientific discovery in all of human history.
+The UW School of Nursing has been at the forefront of the search for new, innovative knowledge that improves the human condition.
+We have consistently ranked among the top nursing schools in the country in research awards and PhD graduates.

 Nurse scientist program